 We get far more complaints and comments about free background checking sites than we do paid-for ones and our tests back up this feedback.
 As a rule, if you want an accurate background check carried out, don’t use a free site.

 If you pick the right background checking site, you can be fairly confident that it will deliver accurate results.
 But no site will claim to be 100% accurate.
-In this article, we have picked out the three sites which our tests found to be the most accurate.
+In this article, we have picked out the two sites which our tests found to be the most accurate.